stefanprodan/openfaas-flux/README.md

 weaveworks/flux
 ```

-Note that Flux Helm Operator works with Kubernetes 1.9 or newer.
+**Note:** The Flux Helm Operator only works with Kubernetes 1.9 or newer.

 ### Setup Git sync